meoner/meoner/README.md

 ### Hi there, I'm Mehmet. 👋

+I'm a software developer.
+I am developing myself in web and mobile tech.

 - 🔭 I’m currently working on React.
 - 💬 Ask me about javascript or React Native, I hope i can help you :)